Clicky

 This is a collaborative post.

-Venice, Italy, is a city built on a group of 118 islands, separated by canals and connected by more than 400 bridges.
+Venice, Italy, is a city built on 118 islands, separated by canals and connected by more than 400 bridges.
 The Venetian Lagoon, where the city lies, is an enclosed bay between the Piave and Po Rivers.
-Its name comes from the Veneti peoples who settled in the city in the 10th century BC.
+Its name comes from the Veneti peoples who settled here in the 10th century BC.

 Venice food highlights including pasta, pizza and seafood